YAMA-EDV/blockphish/README.md

 ### Installation

-The program has not been tested extensively with python 2, we'd strongly recommend using python 3.
+The program has not been tested with Python 2, we'd strongly recommend using Python 3.

 You will need the following python packages installed: